“The knowledge of the nearness of Christ’s coming should not be allowed to lose its force, and we fall into slumber.”

-For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know even as also I have been known.
+For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know fully even as also I was fully known.

 But now abideth faith, hope, love, these three; and the greatest of these is love.

 Gems from Deuteronomy